jHallsG/Console-Based-Banking-System-in-Java/README.md

     FOREIGN KEY (account_id) REFERENCES Account(account_id)
 );

+# Important Notes
+This project is not made with maven as it is just a practice project.
+All jars used can be seen in ".classpath" file.

 # Contact
 For questions or suggestions regarding this project, feel free to contact me: